benbrumpton/launch-ukbb-gwas/README.md

 ### Minimum imputation score to filter variants when running SAIGE step2 from bgen files
 mininfo=0.3

-## Before you run a job for the first time
+## Before you launch for the first time
-Please can you write
+Please type
 `ssh ubuntu@hunt-ukbb-iaas-theem`
 password is ubuntu
 then
 `exit`
-then write
+then type
 `ssh-copy-id ubuntu@hunt-ukbb-iaas-theem`
 password is ubuntu